 Holy Week - Semana Santa

-In 2016, Easter falls on March 27.
-Festivities take place during the week leading up to Easter, but many people have the following week off as well, stretching it out to a two-week holiday.
+The dates of Easter vary from year to year, but it most often falls sometime in the month of March.
+Holy Week festivities take place during the week leading up to Easter, but many people have the following week off as well, stretching it out to a two-week holiday.
 Religious processions and passion plays re-enacting Jesus' crucifixion are commonly held, but for many Mexicans this is a favorite time to hit the beach.
+Read more about Holy Week and Easter celebrations in Mexico.

 International Motorcycle Week

-Over 20,000 bikers from across the United States and Mexico converge in Mazatlán for this annual event.
+Over 20,000 bikers from across the United States and Mexico converge in Mazatlán, Sinaloa, at the end of March / beginning of April for this annual event.
 The magnum event is the Great Parade, a colorful procession of international motorcycle clubs cruising sixteen miles along Mazatlán’s oceanfront malecón promenade.
 Other events include an extreme acrobatics competition, drag racing events, and nightly concerts and performances by national rock bands.

 Official Web Site: Mazatlan's International Motorcycle Week